I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Then, when the world goes through a bad patch, a burst of spiritual energy can be released to make everything tickety-boo again; sort of like the automobile association turning up with the booster cables on a February morning.

-(It looks as though the Spiritual Energy Battery must have suffered a malfunction in 2020).
+(It looks as though the Spiritual Energy Battery must have suffered a malfunction in 2020 that's still not sorted).

 George King died in 1997, but the Aetherius Society soldiers on as an international movement, still clinging to the belief that a clever species of fish on the distant planet of Garouche is sucking the oxygen out of Earth.